mushroom-man/koji_chamber/README.md

-Certainly!
-Below is a sample README.md file for your project:

----

 # Raspberry Pi Environment Controller

 This Python script for Raspberry Pi uses an SHT31-D sensor to monitor temperature and humidity, controlling a fan, heater, and humidifier based on the readings.
 It logs the data, including device states, to a CSV file on a USB drive.